JojokCreator/JojokCreator/readme.md

 <h2>“I am an Aspiring Full Stack Web Developer”</h2>

-After spending the most of my life in hospitality and resort management.
-I am currently looking to change my career path towards using my passion and knowledge in website design and coding.

-I have completed studying CS50 online and have just completed the School of Code a 16-week boot camp where I learnt how to work in a high-performance tech team using agile working methods and user-driven design to create UI/UX.
+I have completed studying CS50 online and completed the School of Code in September 2022.
+It's a 16-week boot camp where I learnt how to work in a high-performance tech team using agile working methods and user-driven design to create UI/UX.

+I have built deployed and monetized several Node.Js REST API’s linked to sql and document databases.

+I have worked on a number of full stack projects with frontends in React and Next Js.
+I have good fundemental knowledge of Javascript inlcuding ES2015 syntax and funtional programming.

-I have built several REST API’s linked to databases and front-ends in React which fetched data from those services.
-We focused on testing and modern software engineering practices using jest, cypress and react-testing.
+I focus on testing and modern software engineering practices using jest, cypress, selenium and react-testing.
 I am proficient in git which I have been using to track different versions of my code and collaborate with other developers.

 [View my portfolio site](https://jklakus.live)